Work-Life Balance Tips: How to the Make the Best of Both Worlds

 Getting fans of your brand can be a powerful thing.
 It’s great if you can get new conversions on your website, but getting them to truly care and stand behind your brand will stretch far beyond that one-time conversion.
 Use your website to showcase why your customer should care about and support your brand.
 You can also utilize online reviews, Social Media, and much more to further encourage this level of customer loyalty.

 If you keep your customers happy, they will keep coming back and bringing you new customers that you can make happy.
-For example, a large portion of Ironistic’s customers have been acquired through referrals, allowing us to spend less than expected on paid advertising.
-Never underestimate the power of referrals and word-off-mouth.
+For example, a large portion of Ironistic’s customers has been acquired through referrals, allowing us to spend less than expected on paid advertising.
+Never underestimate the power of referrals and word-of-mouth.
 By using these happy customers to encourage their personal connections to view your website and try your service or product will help increase your overall conversion rates.

 Now that you have your happy customers who are so pleased with your product or service that they are willing to spread the word about you, ask them for testimonials so you can display them on your website for all of your visitors to see.
 Testimonials along with names, location, an image, company name, or other relevant information can help further validate them.
 Check out our testimonials page here.

-Along the same lines of showcasing your happy customer testimonials, case studies can provide new visitors with insight on how your product or service has been successful in the past.
+Along the same lines of showcasing your happy customer testimonials, case studies can provide new visitors with an insight into how your product or service has been successful in the past.
 This is a great way to showcase your innovation and expertise.
 If you have a product that helps people, explain how it helped a specific person.
 If you provide a service, explain how that service helped a customer achieve his/her own goals.

 …Then turn them into happy customers.
-Keeping an eye out for negative reviews is just as, if not more important, than seeking positive reviews and testimonials.
+Keeping an eye out for negative reviews is just as, if not more important, as seeking positive reviews and testimonials.
 Unhappy customers are typically 10 times as loud and ready to share their poor experience than a happy customer is to share a positive one.
 The best way to combat this type of negative energy is to get straight to the source.
 If possible, reach out to the unhappy customer directly and ask what you can do to make it right.
 This will show them that you care about them as a customer, and they will see that you are willing to go the extra mile to make sure they are satisfied with their service.

 Consider doing a series of surveys throughout the course of a year.
 Let your customers help you determine what is most important and how you can improve your website and services to better meet their needs.
 Use the survey data to make changes that will make a lasting impression on your current customers and bring in new conversions through your website.